background grid image

 Installing Nix on macOS means reckoning with an ever-tightening security model.
 This is generally good for users but it means that Nix and its installer have to constantly keep up.

-Our installer is written in Rust, which means that adapting to the continuous upstream changes is easier; we’re not fighting the language as the official installer must do with Bash.
+Our installer is written in Rust, which means that adapting to the continuous upstream changes is safer; we’re not fighting the language as the official installer must do with Bash.

 We’re also able to do experiments and make improvements like switching from named APFS volumes to using UUIDs, which enables us to solve tricky problems surrounding systems that boot without the Nix store mounted.